BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 This functoid requires two input parameters:

-1. Parameter 1: A value to be tested for equality with the parameter 2.
+1. Parameter 1: A value to be tested for equality with Parameter 2.

-2. Parameter 2: A value to be tested for equality with the parameter 1.
+2. Parameter 2: A value to be tested for equality with parameter 1.

 Advance Greater Than Functoid

-Use the Advance Greater Than functoid to return the value “true” if the first input parameter is greater than the second input parameter.
-It tests whether the first input parameter is greater than the second input parameter.
+Use the Advanced Greater Than functoid to return the value “true” if the first input parameter is greater than the second input parameter.
+It tests whether the first input parameter is greater than the second.

 Parameters